falko13/DataQualityChecks/README.md

 ## Features

-- **Flexible Anomaly Detection Implementation**: Supports multiple anomaly detection strategies, including Isolation Forest and Local Outlier Factor (LOF), each with configurable parameters for efficient anomaly detection.
+- **Flexible Anomaly Detection Implementation**: Supports multiple anomaly detection strategies, including Isolation Forest, Local Outlier Factor (LOF), and now Z-Score, each with configurable parameters for efficient anomaly detection.
+This variety allows for tailored anomaly detection approaches to fit different dataset characteristics and anomaly detection needs.

+- **Z-Score Anomaly Detection Strategy**: The newly integrated Z-Score strategy enables anomaly detection based on standard deviation from the mean.
+This strategy is particularly effective for datasets that approximate a normal distribution, as it identifies outliers by how many standard deviations away from the mean they are.
+    ### Assumptions for Using Z-Score:
+    - **Normal Distribution**: The Z-Score method assumes the data follows a normal (Gaussian) distribution.
+For datasets that significantly deviate from this assumption, other strategies like LOF may be more appropriate.
+    - **Outlier Threshold**: A common threshold is a Z-Score of 3 or -3, identifying data points that lie beyond three standard deviations from the mean as outliers.
+This threshold can be adjusted based on specific analysis needs or to accommodate different levels of outlier sensitivity.
+    - **Impact of Sample Size**: While the Z-Score method can be applied to datasets of any size, its reliability is higher with larger datasets.
+Small sample sizes may result in a biased estimation of the mean and standard deviation, affecting the accuracy of outlier detection.
+    - **Sensitivity to Skewness**: The method may not perform well with skewed distributions.
+For datasets with significant skewness, data transformation or alternative strategies might be necessary to accurately identify outliers.

-- **Score-Based Anomaly Detection**: Incorporates anomaly scores into the final output, enabling a quantitative measure of anomalousness for each detected outlier, particularly useful for nuanced analysis and prioritization.
+- **Score-Based Anomaly Detection**: Incorporates anomaly scores into the final output, enabling a quantitative measure of anomalousness for each detected outlier.
+This feature is now extended with the inclusion of Z-Score strategy, providing a standard measure for the degree of deviation from the norm.
 - **Configurable and Extensible**: Easily extendable to include new anomaly detection algorithms by implementing the AnomalyDetectionStrategy interface.
+The addition of the Z-Score strategy exemplifies the framework's flexibility and adaptability to different statistical approaches for anomaly detection.
 - **Summary Generation and Results Saving**: Generates a detailed summary and outputs the dataset with anomaly flags and scores, facilitating in-depth analysis and review.
+This comprehensive approach aids in the thorough examination of potential data quality issues, leveraging multiple strategies for a nuanced analysis.

 ## Example Files